This site uses Google Analytics. By continuing to browse, you authorize us to place a cookie for audience measurement purposes. Learn more

 She has a bachelor degree in Urban Planning and a graduate diploma in Applied Business Management.

-Olivier joined Meridiam in 2013 and has led ever since a number of transactions including the ports of Boulogne-sur-Mer and Calais concession which reached financial in July 2015, the Noor III CSP power plant project in Morocco and the concession of the Ivato and Fascene airports in Madagascar, which reached financial close in June 2017.
-Apart from his development tasks, he also holds board memberships in several Meridiam assets.
+Olivier joined Meridiam in 2013 and has led ever since a number of transactions including the ports of Boulogne-sur-Mer and Calais concession which reached financial close in July 2015, the Noor III CSP power plant project in Morocco and the concession of the Ivato and Fascene airports in Madagascar, which reached financial close in June 2017.
+He is currently leading Meridiam’s investment on the NeuConnect interconnector project.
+Apart from his development and investment tasks, he also holds board memberships in several Meridiam assets.

-Before joining Meridiam, Olivier was Commercial Director at Bouygues Travaux Publics where he worked on numerous transactions including the Canal Seine Nord in France, R1 and D1 motorways in Slovakia and where he led the closing of the L2 Marseille by-pass just before joining Meridiam.
-Formerly he was Managing Director of the Port of Gennevilliers (main profit center of the Paris Port) and worked at the Ministry of Transport prior to that.
+Olivier used to be Commercial Director at Bouygues Travaux Publics where he worked on numerous transactions including the Canal Seine Nord in France, R1 and D1 motorways in Slovakia and where he led the development and reached financial close of the L2 Marseille by-pass just before joining Meridiam.
+Formerly he was Managing Director of the Port of Gennevilliers (main profit centre of the Paris Port) and worked at the Ministry of Transport prior to that.

 Emmanuel is the Corporate Secretary at Meridiam Infrastructure, in charge of managing the corporate perimeter, corporate law and the various corporate bodies within Meridiam and also Chief Compliance Officer for Meridiam globally.